labibhabibie/Flask-Form-CRUD-Using-SQLAlchemy/README.md

     $ cd Flask-Form-CRUD-Using-SQLAlchemy

-second, in a terminal run command that starts a web server in your browser
+second, in a terminal run command below to install all module

     $ pip install -r requirements.txt

-third, in your browser open this page:
+third, run command that starts a web server in your browser

     $ python main.py